 The Deerfoot Inn & Casino is located on the Deerfoot Trail in the south of Calgary.
 It is a premium adult entertainment centre with over 800 slot machines, 20+ tables with different casino games, and a 10-table poker room.
 You can also find a 188-room hotel on the premises with a huge water park and four top-class restaurants.

-Although many Albertans enjoy poker games, not all casinos in the province offer dedicated live poker rooms.
-However, even those that don’t, offer heads up poker play where players square off against the dealers.
+Although many Albertans can play poker games, not all casinos in the province offer dedicated live poker rooms.
+However, even those that don’t, offer heads-up poker play where players square off against the dealers.
 The following are the best casinos with poker rooms in all of Alberta.

 River Cree Resort & Casino offers one of the largest poker rooms, not just in Edmonton but all of Alberta.
 There are 12 tables where the best No Limit and Limit Texas Hold’em and Omaha games are played.
 The poker room is open from 11:00 AM to 3:00 AM, and players can enjoy both cash games and tournaments.

-According to the law and regulations governing gambling in Alberta (Gaming, Liquor and Cannabis Act), sports betting is entirely legal.
+According to Alberta’s gambling laws, sports betting is entirely legal.
 However, it is only conducted through the Western Canada Lottery Corporation and is available in the parimutuel form.
-No single-event sports betting is available anywhere in Canada, so Albertans have to rely on the so-called Sports Select group of betting games, such as ProLine, Point Spread, Pool, and Props.
+No single-event sports betting is available, though Alberta is in support of Canada regulating single-game wagering.
+For now, sports bettors will need rely on the so-called Sports Select group of betting games, such as ProLine, Point Spread, Pool, and Props.

-The maximum betting limit is C$100 per ticket, and there need to be at least three fixtures on the ticket.
+The maximum betting limit is $100 per ticket, and you need to bet a minimum of three games per wager.
 Online sports betting is still not available in its proper form.
 Namely, players can compose their tickets on the Sports Select web page, but they need to print the tickets and place their wagers at one of the hundreds of selling points throughout the province.

-Lottery buffs in Alberta can participate in draws of the top lotteries in Canada, such as DAILY GRAND, LOTTO MAX and LOTTO 6/49 via the Western Canada Lottery Corporation as it is the only company that can run licensed lotteries in Alberta.
+The Alberta lottery includes such games as Daily Grand, Lotto Max and Lotto 6/49 via the Western Canada Lottery Corporation as it is the only company that can run licensed lotteries in Alberta.
 The lottery proceeds are used to fund multiple programs in Alberta’s communities to improve all residents’ daily lives.

 To check if you have a winning ticket, you can use the Ticket Checkers at your local lottery retailer.
 The WCLC MVP service can also send you the winning numbers of the biggest lotteries via email, or you can use the WCLC Lottery Manager app and its ticket checker feature.
 Finally, you can either call the Winning Number Lines for the most recent numbers or check them at your local retailers’ bulletin boards.

 In case you have the winning numbers, you can collect the winnings in multiple ways.
-If the payout is up to C$100, you can claim the prize at your local lottery ticket retail shop.
-If the prize is within the C$101 to C$9,999.99 range, your best bet is to request payment by sending the ticket via mail to WCLC or in-person through Alberta Prize Payout Offices.
-You need to claim prizes over C$10,000 in person.
+If the payout is up to $100, you can claim the prize at your local lottery ticket retail shop.
+If the prize is within the $101 to $9,999.99 range, your best bet is to request payment by sending the ticket via mail to WCLC or in-person through Alberta Prize Payout Offices.
+You need to claim prizes over $10,000 in person.

-The Alberta Gaming, Liquor, and Cannabis (AGLC) commission issues Class A and Class B bingo licences to registered charitable organisations that can run bingo games and raffles three or more times, depending on the type of licence they hold.
-There are over 20 bingo halls throughout Alberta, and plenty of other charitable organisations run regular bingo draws.
+The Alberta Gaming, Liquor, and Cannabis (AGLC) commission issues Class A and Class B bingo licences to registered charitable organizations that can run bingo games and raffles three or more times, depending on the type of licence they hold.
+There are over 20 bingo halls throughout Alberta, and plenty of other charitable organizations run regular bingo draws.

 Alberta has six race tracks where you can enjoy the best thoroughbred, chuck wagon, quarter horse, and other horse racing.